An interpolating particle method for the Vlasov-Poisson equation: Interpolating Particle Methods

 \subsubsection{Piece-wise Interpolants}

 In case of the Vlasov--Poisson equation, only integrals along the $v$-direction of $f$ are taken.
 In particular, no derivatives or point evaluations of $f$ are required.
 It is thus not necessary to construct a globally smooth interpolant $f_{h,\sigma}$.
-This justifies the use of piece-wise interpolants: the computational domain is divided into a disjoint union of axis-aligned boxes, each of which containing only a small number of particles (usually about 200 for the one-dimensional case).
+This justifies the use of piece-wise interpolants: the computational domain is divided into a disjoint union of axis-aligned boxes, each of which containing only a small number of particles $N_{\mathrm{box}}$, where for each box we demand that $N_{\mathrm{min}}\leq N_{\mathrm{box}}\leq 2N_{\mathrm{min}}$ for a fixed, user-defined parameter $N_{\mathrm{min}}$.
+In our experience, chosing $50\leq N_{\mathrm{min}}\leq 200$ usually suffices for the one-dimensional case.

 Then in each of these boxes a local, kernel-based interpolant is computed.
-This way, the size of the kernel-system \eqref{eqn:kernel-system} remains bounded: instead of solving one large system of dimension $\reals^{N\times N}$, we now solve many small systems of dimension $\reals^{N_{\mathrm{box}}\times N_{\mathrm{box}}}$.
-As the number of particles in an individual box $N_{\mathrm{box}}$ is bounded by a user-defined constant, the cost for solving this local system remains constant as well.
+This way, the size of the kernel-system \eqref{eqn:kernel-system} remains bounded: instead of solving one large system of dimension $\reals^{N\times N}$, we now solve many small systems of maximal dimension $\reals^{2N_{\mathrm{min}}\times 2N_{\mathrm{min}}}$.
+As $N_{\mathrm{min}}$ is a user-defined constant, the cost for solving this local system remains constant as well.
+Below we will describe a simple subdivision scheme motivated by $kd$-trees that guarantees $N_{\mathrm{min}}\leq N_{\mathrm{box}}\leq 2N_{\mathrm{min}}$.
 Thus, solving all of these local systems separately, one ends up with an overall optimal complexity of $\mathcal{O}(N)$.
-The subdivision of the domain into boxes can efficiently achieved using $kd$-trees\autocite[Chapter~12.4]{wendland_scattered_2004}.
-In this work we use the cyclic splitting rule.